varshini-gurushankar/startup-pitch-generator/README.md

 # startup-pitch-generator
-# An AI-powered Streamlit app that generates investor-ready startup pitch decks in PowerPoint format.
+An AI-powered web app that generates investor-ready startup pitch decks in PowerPoint format.